og-bebush/bebushwow/guides/README.md

 5. You need to open initial **"Broken Isles"** locations with smaller dailies.
 6. Additionally, upon reaching Dalaran, and finishing initial quests, **orange quest mark** should appear within Dalaran.
 It is a quest to your artefact weapon.
 It's important questline, go through it **immediately** when you get the quest.

+> Note: From here it's better to stick to this [questline roadmap](https://forum.uwow.biz/threads/gajd-cepochka-kvestov-argusa-i-dostizhenie-34-teper-vy-gotovy-33-34.286142/)

 7. While doing quests look for **"The Hands Fate"** as this quest is the most important.
 8. When you'll get THF quest, TP to Orgrimmar, do the quests.
-You should be transported to Остров лазурной дымки.
+You should be transported to Azuremyst Isle.
 9. Get Vindikar to the Argus.

 Congrats, now you can start endgame content.

 10. From there you need to finish questline ASAP, so you'll get all 3 locations discovered - Antoran Wastes, Krokuun и Mac'Aree.

-## Endgame
+### Endgame

 Aight, it's time to get down to business.